 Before opening your trailer doors, consider that freight may be resting against the door.
 Then:

 - Slowly loosen the lock bars on the right-hand door, keeping your body adjacent to the left door.

 - As the door starts to open, peek in the crack to see if there’s freight against the door.

 - Once cleared, use both hands to swing the door to avoid wind catching it.

 - Secure the door firmly with the tie-back cable or chain.

 Always perform a thorough post-trip inspection.
-You don’t want to discover a flat tire with a nail in it, a fluid leak or a burnt-out trailer light later when you get ready to roll again.
-Make sure you record and report any defects.
+You don’t want to discover a flat tire with a nail in it, a fluid leak or a burnt-out trailer light later when you get ready to drive again.
+Make sure you record and report any defects to your leader.

 Schneider Guy loves the "Big Orange."
 He's passionate about the trucking industry and connecting people to rewarding careers within it.
 He's been the eyes and ears of our company since our founding in 1935, and he's excited to interact with prospective and current Schneider associates through "A Slice of Orange."